Image: Perspective from above on a container ship in the port

 The Federal Government’s consent to the sale of the covered export receivables subject to cover enhancement is particularly contingent on the following conditions:

-• The forfaiter must purchase 100% of the covered export receivable.
+• The forfaiter must purchase 100 percent of the covered export receivable.

-• The uninsured percentage totalling 5% for political and commercial risks (under the Supplier Credit Guarantee) may not be passed on to the exporter.
-However, it is still possible to cover the uninsured percentage of 20% for the additional risks covered with the FFG by alternative means.
+• The uninsured percentage totalling 5 percent for political and commercial risks (under the Supplier Credit Guarantee) may not be passed on to the exporter.
+However, it is still possible to cover the uninsured percentage of 5 percent for the additional risks covered with the Forfaiting Guarantee by alternative means.

 What are the parties’ obligations in this triangular constellation?